unknownss-ss/Summative-file-converter/README.md

 ## User documentation

-This app contains different features and enhancements, being able to convert the code, switch the data from the boxes and reset/clear all the boxes and data

 ### How to use the app

 In the app there are 4 boxes, the first box which says 'Enter file size value' is where the user enters their current file size value.
-The user also selects from the drop down box the current size, the app only works with sizes bytes to gigabytes.
+The user also selects from the drop down box the files current size, the app only works with sizes bytes to gigabytes.
 In the boxes below the user selects from the drop down box what they want their file to be converted to.
 The user clicks the convert button and the results are displayed in the 'results' box.
+Users are also able to clear the boxes, and switch the data around.

 For example the user wants has a 1543 byte file and wants to convert it to kilobytes.
 Here is how it would look like: